 Choosing MIT’s keyserver, I did a search for the key by its fingerprint (the 40-character string, preceded by

 0x , that’s published there).
 Please note, the full 40-character fingerprint should always be prefered, but you might encounter a truncated string with the last 16 characters of a fingerprint; this is called the “long ID” of the same key, and at current writing, is generally good enough to identify the entire key.

 With all the parts assembled, it’s time to verify.

-Next, right-click on the software file, scroll down to Services in the context menu, and select OpenPGP: Verify signature from file.
+Next, right-click on the software file, scroll to Services in the context menu, and select OpenPGP: Verify signature of file.

-If you get a message in red reading: “FAILED”, then the software you downloaded is not properly signed by the developer’s key.
+If you get a message reading: “Warning: Invalid signature”, then the software you downloaded is not properly signed by the developer’s key.
 It isn’t advisable to install this software; either double-check your process and try verifying again, or trash the software completely and try another avenue.

 Import the developer’s public key into your GPG keychain.
-Right-click on the gpg key, scroll down to More GpgEX options in the context menu, and select Import keys.
+You may need to right-click the link for the developer’s public key and select Save Link As to download it as a file instead of opening it in the browser.
+Right-click on the downloaded developer public key file, scroll to More GpgEX options in the context menu, and select Import keys.